 Loan Procedures, Overdues, Fines

 Students may check out books at the circulation desk on first floor.
-Bring your student id card so that it can be scanned.
+Bring your student I.D. card so that it can be scanned.
 The person taking the material is responsible for it, so be very careful about sharing with others.
-Return books at the circulation desk or at the book drop (located at the Craighead Avenue driveway).
+Return books at the circulation desk or, when the library is closed, at the book drop (located at the Craighead Avenue driveway).

 All circulating materials from the general collection are due in two weeks.
 Materials may be renewed by bringing them to the library or by phoning (extension 5081) or e-mailing (firstname.lastname@example.org).
 Do not send word by library staff members about renewals.
 Students may place a hold on materials that someone else is using; this will block further renewals and the student will be notified in campus mail when the requested book is returned to the library.
 All materials must be returned before a student is allowed to take final examinations.
 Please report any lost or damaged items immediately.

 Overdue fines are charged to encourage prompt return of materials.
 Ten cents a day is charged for overdue books and materials from the general circulating collection.
 Reserve books and tapes have a higher overdue charge: 25¢ per hour (or $2.00 per day) for hourly reserves or $1.00 per day for daily reserves.
-All fines must be paid before a student is approved to take semester exams.
+Fines accumulate throughout your enrollment at Welch, and students with over $25 in fines must pay them before they are approved to take semester exams.

 Please do not hesitate to ask for assistance from any member of the library staff.
 Special assistance is available to students with physical handicaps.

 No person in whatever relation with Welch Library/ Welch College shall be subject to discrimination because of race, color, national origin, age, gender or disability.